nhoizey/jekyll-cloudinary/README.md

 #### `origin_url`

-When `origin_url` is set, jekyll-cloudinary will use this url, rather than `site.url` to build image links.
-This has two key use cases:
+When `origin_url` is set, jekyll-cloudinary will use this URL rather than `site.url` as origin of the source images.

-1. When your images are stored on different server than where your site is hosted, use the `origin_url` setting to point correctly to them.

-2. In development mode, `site.url` is overridden by Jekyll to `localhost:4000`.
-This has the unfortunate consequence of breaking all
-Cloudinary tagged images on your site, because Cloudinary cannot fetch remotely from your localhost.
-Jekyll recommends that you run the site in `production` mode as a work around, but this has the consequence of pointing all internal links to your site's domain.

-Using the `origin_url` setting you can mitigate this by pointing the loudinary images to the URL where they exist, while allowing your development site to still function correctly.
+This allows you to store your source image on a different domain than your website.

 ### Optional (but highly recommended) presets